 Nora’s skin is extremely sensitive.
 She suffered from a bad diaper rash after several brands of disposables, baby acne (which is normal but hers was still worse than Claire’s), and eczema.
 She even got a blistery/scaly rash from certain “sensitive” wipes!
 She barfed a ton and was congested from about 2 weeks old.
 Around 5 weeks postpartum, I decided to remove dairy from my diet.
 Eliminating food while I’m nursing is hard for me because I’m hungry ALL the time–but I’m willing to do anything for my babies’ comfort.

-It’s been 29 months since I first started breastfeeding.
+As of the time of this original post, it has been 29 months since I first started breastfeeding.
 Since this is something I’m passionate about (and something I’ll be doing for the foreseeable future), you can expect to hear more about it!
-Like blogger Shannon said in her post last week: “Breastfeeding my babies does not mean I look down on any other feeding method.
+Like blogger Shannon said in her post that I quoted last week: “Breastfeeding my babies does not mean I look down on any other feeding method.
 Nursing does not have to be all or nothing.
 It is not the end-all-be-all.

 And while breastfeeding may not be the right choice for every family, it IS right for me and mine.